rlucas49/Project2_Property-CasualtyAnalysis/README.md

 # Project2_Property-CasualtyAnalysis

 This project uses LangGraph to create a multi-agent AI assistant that runs a preliminary EDA on a given dataset.
 A manual EDA .ipynb file is included for comparison.
+LangSmith is used for tracing and debugging.
 The EDA AI agent code should generalize to other datasets if in the same format.

 I'm starting with an property and casualty dataset.